 If you would like to apply for a placement with Riverside, we will require a CV and a brief personal statement.
 The task of this statement is to demonstrate what you feel you would bring to the role of Placement Counsellor from your previous experience and your training.
 It is also helpful to reflect on what you have learned about yourself through psychodynamic thinking or theoretical learning, and opportunities for self-reflective work.
 This would include how your early life experiences and personal history have shaped your development and ways of relating.
 In what ways might a psychodynamic point of view or your theoretical and therapeutic learning be influencing your current personal development and professional working life?
 To what extent does it help you towards increasing self-awareness and a growing understanding of experiences of your own and that of others?
 This need not be very long, just a page or two.

-Prospective candidates will be invited to attend an informal interview with two of our Clinical Leads or if wanting to work specifically with adolescents, then with our Young people’s Clinical Coordinator and the Clinical Lead.
+Prospective candidates will be invited to attend an informal interview with two of our Clinical Leads.
 A DBS check will be needed for all successful applicants and we will take up two references.